Coinbase

 For most UK beginners, a custodial exchange like Coinbase, eToro, or Bitpanda is the right starting point.
 You get FCA oversight, customer support, and a familiar interface.
 As you gain experience, and if you want more control, you can explore non-custodial options or DEXs later.

-Here's a practical rule: if you wouldn't be comfortable managing a private key (a 64-character string that controls your funds), stick with custodial.
-There's no shame in it, most professional investors use custodial services too.
+Here's a practical rule: if you wouldn't be comfortable managing a 64-character private key, stick with custodial.
+Most professional investors do the same.

 FCA registration means the exchange follows UK anti-money laundering rules.
 It doesn't mean your crypto is protected like a bank deposit, but it does mean the firm has been vetted and must follow certain standards.
 All six platforms in our rankings are FCA-registered, we excluded any that aren't.